GimmeYerGold/Tic-Tac-Toe-Cypress-Scripts/README.md

 -  You may need to reinstall the packages if you're on a different operating system -- delete the `node_modules` directory along with `package.json`.
 Then do `npm install express`.
 -  if you're using a VPN turn it off or uninstall it altogether.

-## Running the Cypress Tests:
-Make sure you have [Cypress](https://docs.cypress.io/guides/getting-started/installing-cypress) installed first!
-Navigate to the 'cypress' folder and open the terminal.
-Run `npx cypress open` and select end-to-end testing.
-Open `ticTacToe.cy.js` to see the scripts run!
-You can uncomment the pauses to step through the tests.
-Enjoy!